open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

     This metric is emitted in "seconds" as per the semantic convention.
 While the convention [recommends using custom histogram buckets](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/http/http-metrics.md#metric-httpserverrequestduration)
-    , this feature is not yet available in OTel .NET.
-However, the OTel SDK includes a [workaround](https://github.com/open-telemetry/opentelemetry-dotnet/pull/4820)
+    , this feature is not yet available via .NET metrics API.
+A workaround has been included in OTel SDK starting version `1.6.0` which applies recommended buckets by default for this metric. includes a [workaround](https://github.com/open-telemetry/opentelemetry-dotnet/pull/4820)
     using the recommended buckets.